Fiona Choi: Early life

 Fiona Choi was born in Melbourne, Australia to Chinese immigrant parents.
-She began acting as a child, appearing musical roles including Nicky in Sweet Charity, Chiffon in Little Shop of Horrors, Squeaky Fromme in Assassins and Eva Peron in Evita.
+She began acting as a child, appearing in musical roles including Nicky in Sweet Charity, Chiffon in Little Shop of Horrors, Squeaky Fromme in Assassins and Eva Peron in Evita.
 She graduated from Monash University with a Bachelor of Commerce, but did this primarily to please her parents.
 After this she moved to Perth for a Bachelor of Arts in musical theatre at the Western Australian Academy of Performing Arts at Edith Cowan University.

 Career

 Upon graduation Choi was cast in the original Australian company of Rent.
 Her other Australian theater credits include Metamorpheses, directed by Mary Zimmerman, for the MTC, and Mamma Mia!, directed by Phyllida Lloyd.
 Choi had a two-month guest arc as Laura Wallace on the Australian show Neighbours.

 Choi moved to New York in 2003 to continue her acting career.
 Her film and TV credits include: Homeland, Law & Order: Criminal Intent, Person Of Interest, New Year's Eve, Unforgettable and The Newsroom.

 She was involved in the development of the musicals Apathy: A Gen X Musical and FAMBAM360.

 In 2015, Choi returned to Australia to star as Jenny Law in The Family Law.
 Produced by Matchbox Pictures and airing on SBS in Australia.
 The Family Law was nominated for a 2016 AACTA Award for best comedy.
 Choi was nominated for an AACTA Award for Best Performance In A Television Comedy.
 Season 2 aired on SBS in 2017 and season 3 followed in 2019.
 All 3 seasons of The Family Law earned its cast an Equity Ensemble Award for Outstanding Performance in a Comedy Series.

 Fiona played Cindy Nguyen in all 3 seasons of Mustangs FC and has guest-starred in The Letdown, Wentworth, Utopia, True Story with Hamish & Andy, My Life is Murder and Harrow.

 Choi has also worked as casting director for the North American musical tours of Scooby-Doo Live!
 Musical Mysteries and Chuggington.
 She has also cast talent for assorted on-air promo campaigns.

 In 2019, Choi performed in Golden Shield for Melbourne Theatre Company, followed by Torch The Place in 2020 which had a truncated season due to the coronavirus disease 2019.

+Choi in 2023 appeared in ABC series Australian Epic.
+Choi was then announced and appeared in the Stan Australia series Population 11 and also appeared in three episodes of White Fever.